Basil

 Description

 Genovese type.
 These are the classic Italian variety.
-Best for making pesto or fresh cooking.
-Juicy and succulent.
+Best for making pesto, caprese or cooked fresh rather than dried.
+Large to medium leaves, juicy and succulent.
+The specific variety changes somewhat season to season, as new and improved seeds are released.

 Nutrition

 Basil is a warming, drying herb that supports the kidneys, liver, stomach, spleen, and large intestines.
-High in antioxidants, it also can help calm the nerves and relieve tension as well as support healthy metabolism and nutrient assimilation in the gut.
+High in antioxidants.
+It also can help calm the nerves and relieve tension.
+As a digestive aid, it supports healthy metabolism and nutrient assimilation in the gut.

 Storage